 - Activate Automation Integration

 - Install and Register the Automation Host

 - You machine needs to have Java installed.
-The Java version should be the one compatible with what you use to run your TestNG project
+The Java version should be the one compatible with what you use to run your JUnit for Java project

 - This example use Maven to execute the tests.
 Make sure you install maven to the automation host machine

 - Along with Maven, this example also uses maven-compiler-plugin and maven-surefire-plugin to execute tests and generate report.
 Refer to the IMPORTANT NOTES section to configure the pom.xml file when you integrate your actual JUnit for Java project with Universal Agent

 - From Launch, open the host machine where you want to create the new agent.